ml6team/fondant/docs/pipeline.md

     Currently Fondant supports linear DAGs with single dependencies.
 Support for non-linear DAGs will be available in future releases.

 ## Setting Custom node pool parameters
-Each component can be constrained to run on particular node(s) using `node_pool_label` and `node_pool_name`.
-Kubernetes creates a standard set of labels on all nodes in a cluster which you can use.
-Alternatively, you can attach these manually.
+Each component can optionally be constrained to run on particular node(s) using `node_pool_label` and `node_pool_name`.
+You can find these under the Kubernetes labels of your cluster.
+You can use the default node label provided by Kubernetes or attach your own.
+Note that the value of these labels is cloud provider specific.

 ## Setting Custom partitioning parameters